boongtol1/boongtol1/README.md

 ## Hi there 👋
+I'm majoring in AI software at Dongyang Mirae University.

 <!--
 **boongtol1/boongtol1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.